 The benefit of teaching assistants

-Class sizes continue to grow, making the role of the teaching assistant even more important.
+Class sizes continue to grow, making the role and various skills of the teaching assistant even more important.
 Children can fall behind, particularly if they are less able to ask for help.
 Due to this, there is a need to have additional support available.
 Teaching assistants can ensure that those children who are starting to struggle receive the help they need.

 TA's, as this career is often referred to, can also help facilitate constructive and positive relationships between pupils, teachers, parents and other members of the school staff.
 Teaching assistants play a valuable role in the learning environment and can help pupils develop their skills and knowledge.
 This help, in turn, leads to happy and productive children.